berdal84/nodable-website/README.md

 This repository hosts the sources of the Nodable [website](https://nodable.42borgata.com) which exists to promote the prototype [Nodable](https://github.com/berdal84/Nodable.git).

-This project do no use any advanced framework or library.
-The goal is to deploy a tiny website (an `index.html`, a `styl.css` and few images).
+This project do no use any advanced framework or library, no build step either.
+The goal is to deploy a tiny website (an `index.html`, a `style.css` and few images).

+## `npm install` (prerequisite)

+Will install the packages required to run the project.

-## `npm run start`
+## `npm start`

-Lanches the development server (in watch mode).
+Will launch the development server (in watch mode).
+Browse `http://localhost:3000`.

-Browse `0.0.0.0:8080` to see the result.
+## Deployment

+Copy `src` content to any public folder of your server.